Guide to investment property loans

 Most of those seeking investment property loans will require conventional mortgages.
 The majority of these are ‘conforming mortgages,’ meaning they conform to lending rules set by Fannie Mae and Freddie Mac.
 (More information below.)

-It’s a condition of all government-backed loans (FHA, VA, and USDA loans) that the borrower occupies the home as their primary residence.
+It’s a condition of all government-backed mortgage loans (FHA, VA, and USDA loans) that the borrower occupies the home as their primary residence.
 So these are not good sources for investment property loans.

 However, there is one exception.
 You can use a government-backed FHA or VA loan to buy a multifamily dwelling with two, three, or four units.
 And, provided you live in one of those, you can rent out the other(s).